By Be Grounded

 Step 2: Connect the Grounding Cord to the Sheet

-At BeGrounded, our products use carbon-infused mats and sheets for better conductivity and durability than traditional silver-threaded options.
+At BeGrounded, we use carbon-infused grounding sheets and mats, which are designed for consistent conductivity and long-term durability compared to traditional silver-threaded fabrics.

 Step 3: Plug the Cord into the Wall Socket